 2. Cripple is described as quote unquote “purposely non-linear” because everything about disability and neurdivergence is unpredictable, fluctuating, growing, receding and requires flexibility and intention.

-3. Cripple was founded by emily sara (www.emily-sara.com) in the thick of covid (still ongoing) of twenty twenty from bed—she is queer, disabled and neurodivergent. cripple is an extention of her hybridized art and design practice.
+3. Cripple was founded by Emily Sara (www.emily-sara.com) in the thick of covid (still ongoing) of twenty twenty from bed—she is queer, disabled and neurodivergent.
+Cripple is an extention of her hybridized practice.

 5. Cripple believes in an intersectional lens when supporting disabled and neurodivergent content.
 This means that although we support content pertaining to disability and neurodivergence—content that relates to race, gender, environment, class and more—is asbolutely paramount to our dialogue as well.